btims512/trivia-game/README.md

 - **Accessible UI**: Fully keyboard-navigable with visually clear indicators, meeting WCAG accessibility standards.
 - **Customizable Difficulty Levels**: Users can select the difficulty level (easy, medium, hard) to tailor the challenge to their knowledge and skill level.

+## Theme Customization

+Trivio offers a theme customization feature, allowing users to switch between visually appealing color themes, including Default, Mint, and Sky.
+This feature is more than just aesthetic; it highlights a few key front-end skills and development techniques:

+- **CSS Variables**: Themes are powered by CSS custom properties, enabling efficient and dynamic styling changes across the app without additional JavaScript overhead.
+- **Component-Based Architecture**: The theme selector is integrated as a standalone, reusable component, showcasing modular development practices that enhance scalability and code readability.
+- **State Management**: React's `useState` hook manages the current theme, updating the app styling instantly with minimal re-rendering.
+- **Responsive and Accessible Design**: Each theme adheres to WCAG color contrast standards, ensuring readability for all users, including those with visual impairments.
+Interactive elements and hover states are carefully styled for keyboard and screen reader accessibility.

+This theme customization feature not only adds a layer of personalization for users but also demonstrates skills in crafting flexible, reusable UI components with modern CSS and React state management.
+It’s a great example of creating a polished and user-centered interface using best practices in front-end development.

 ## Project Overview

 Trivio is a React application, built with a component-based architecture to maximize code reusability and maintainability.
 The app uses a combination of hooks and state management to dynamically update the quiz based on user interactions, and it integrates with the [Open Trivia Database API](https://opentdb.com/) to fetch trivia questions across various topics.